Free standard delivery on £50 spend Extra 10% off via App Earn £15 Credit? Over 205k reviews & 4.4 rated

 Are overnight oats healthy?

-Because of their rich fibre content, oats make an excellent breakfast food.
-Combine that with protein and you’re off to a winner.
-They're good for you, quick and simple — what’s not to love?
+Combine that with a scoop of protein and some healthy fats, and you’re off to a winner.
+They're good for you, quick, and simple — what’s not to love?

 Benefits of overnight oats